-Fifty-five years ago today, the city of Clinton saw a crest on the Mississippi River that it never had before — 24.85 feet, almost 9 feet above flood stage.
+Fifty-six years ago tomorrow, the city of Clinton saw a crest on the Mississippi River that it never had before — 24.85 feet, almost 9 feet above flood stage.

 And with it came inevitable damage to homes and property, which at that time totaled over $5 million due to water making its way onto city streets via river banks and waterways and up from the ground throughout the city.

 But with it also came decisions that would shape the future of Clinton and prevent the city from having to deal with a flood of that scope again.

 Because while the river might again hit the 24.85 foot stage it reached on April 28, 1965, the chances of it spilling onto the streets of the city were dramatically reduced with completion of an 8.1 mile-dike in 1981.

 In 1985, the Clinton Herald reported that Ray Gall, assistant public affairs officer with the Rock Island District, Army Corps of Engineers, said it would take a record flood to top the dike that was constructed as a result of the Great Flood of ‘65.

 “The levees are built to protect the city against floods having a chance of occurring once in 200 years,” he said.